dkaulukukui/Volcanic_Rock_Trainer/README.md

+#Volcanic Rock Gym RGB LED Training Board

-#This project is to build climbing trainer board for Volcanic Rock Gym
+This project is to build climbing trainer board for Volcanic Rock Gym

 This project will be completed using the following: